 The Balikbayan Program as instituted by Republic Act 6768 (amended by Republic Act 9174) was launched by the Philippine Government to attract and encourage overseas Filipinos to come and visit their motherland.
 This is in recognition of their contribution to the economy of the country through the foreign exchange inflow and revenues that they generate.

-The program allows visa-free entry to the Philippines for a period of one (1) year for foreign passport holders, with the exception of visa-required nationals.
+The program allows visa-free entry to the Philippines for a period of one (1) year for the following:

 - A Filipino overseas worker